Saikat-Bara479i/youtube-video-summrized/README.md

 # youtube-video-summrized
-to use it save the all file into a seperate folder palce your free gemini api key in background.js
+1.to use it save the all file into a seperate folder 2.palce your free gemini api key in background.js

-go to the chrome extension
+3.go to the chrome extension
-On the devloper mode
+4.On the devloper mode
-copy and paste the file
+5.copy and paste the file
-RELOAD THE YOUTUBE
+6.RELOAD THE YOUTUBE